By Christopher Lyon, Director of Fleet Relations, NTEA

 - Plug-in hybrid and electric, inexpensive energy source

-While these options all have benefits, there are challenges.
+While these options all have benefits, there are some challenges.
 Some alternative fuels require complex fuel tanks that may interfere with previously designed vehicle functionality.
 Electric propulsion range is defined by available onboard energy storage (battery size); more/bigger batteries add weight, sometimes at the cost of payload.
-It’s crucial to understand drive and duty cycle to best match the technology to the application.
+It is crucial to understand drive and duty cycle to best match the technology to the application.

 Being sustainable and funding the mission can be difficult.
 When making the case for sustainability, there can be a twofold approach.
 First, there are long-term considerations.
 Many times, alternative technologies come with a larger upfront acquisition cost than conventional counterparts.
 Looking at long-term scenarios (such as conducting a life cycle cost analysis) is a critical step when making any decision.